 If you are an avid hiker, you will probably be fine but keep in mind the altitude factor.
 It makes you feel terrible and than there’s that not getting enough oxygen thing.
 I am not an avid hiker and have had three knee surgeries.
 Running a mile is sort of big deal for me.
 In order to prepare, I did the stairs in my high rise several times per week for months before my trip.
 Starting with with 20 flights, I eventually could do all 45, then repeated this up to three times, adding hiking boots and a backpack a couple weeks before the trip.
 It’s better to do every other step because this is more what it is like to actually hike the Inca Trail.

 I still found the trail to be a struggle, but I did it.
-I suggest stair climbing for sure as well as squats, dead lifts and anything to get your calves, quads and gluten strengthened and ready for the steep inclines and steps.
+I suggest stair climbing for sure, as well as squats, deadlifts and anything to get your calves, quads and glutes strengthened and ready for the steep inclines and steps.

 If I can do it you can do it!